 What is this for?
 So that you can "block" a zone during your training.
-For example, imagine that you want to do a 1km series suffering in the FC zone 5.
-You simply have to define your zones and when you are running and it is time to start interval work, you have to press and hold the red button to block the zone you are working on at that moment.
-And the same for the rhythm.
+For example, imagine you want to do 1km runs suffering in HR zone 5.
+You simply define your zones and when you are running and it's time to start interval work, you hold down the red button to lock the zone you are currently working on.
+And the same for the pace.

 Once the area is blocked, the clock will warn you with vibrations when you are outside the area, both above and below it.

 The "problem" is that the blocking must be done when you are already in that zone.
-That is, if we take into account the values of the previous zone selection, if you want to do work in zone 4 of pace, you must block the zone when you are at a lower pace of 4:00 min/km, not before.
+That is, if we take into account the values of the zone selection above, if you want to do work in pace zone 4, you will have to block the zone when you are at a pace lower than 4:00 min/km, not before.

 From that moment on, the goal is to keep you in that zone.
 If you start running slower than that 4:00min/km, the clock will vibrate to warn you, and if you go below 3:09 (again, the default zones you can see above, you can set it to your liking), too.

 It's a different way of approaching a training series, but the truth is that it's quite practical, especially because you don't need to have a training series prepared and pre-loaded on the watch, but still have a guide to know if you're complying with the training without having to constantly look at the watch.